-Teens above the age of 13 now have their own version of Tinder, the dating app that recently banned this age-group.
-While teens’ swiping days are over, Yubo has provided them a platform to do something similar — talk to strangers on the internet, or as Yubo’s creators claim “make new friends.”
-Already, police are warning about dangers associated with the app, among them child pornography, lewd and lascivious battery and obscene communication.
+Teens above the age of 13 now have their own version of Tinder, the dating app that banned this age-group earlier in the year.
+It’s called Yubo, and it provides minors a platform to do something similar — talk to strangers on the internet, or as Yubo’s creators claim “make new friends.”
+Back in February 2020, police were warning about the dangers associated with the app, among them child pornography, lewd and lascivious battery, and obscene communication.

-Formerly known as Yellow, Yubo has over 20 million users.
+Formerly known as Yellow, Yubo has more than 20 million users.
 Available on both iPhone and Android, many describe the app as a cross between Tinder and Snapchat.

 The age-range of Yubo users has raised alarm bells for parents, but Yubo claims it making efforts to prioritize safety on the app.